 Jackie Hammond-Williams Market Manager.
 Oregon City Farmers Market.
+503.734.0192

-503.734.0192 From: Laura Terway To: "Bob Cochran"
+From: Laura Terway

+То: "Bob Cochran"

 Subject: RE: Oregon City Sign Code: Staff Recommendation and Community Advisory Team Report

 Date: Tuesday, April 08, 2014 3:15:00 PM

-Bob.
+Attachments: image003.png

 I would recommend you attend the June 10th or July 16th City Commission rather than the May 7th.

 The May 7th is going to be a continuance so there will likely be very little discussion on the sign code.
 All of the meetings are open to the public though. -Laura

-Sent: Tuesday, April 08, 2014 3:14 PM

-Subject: RE: Oregon City Sign Code: Staff Recommendation and Community Advisory Team Report
+From: Bob Cochran [mailto:bobc@clackamas.edu] Sent: Tuesday, April 08, 2014 3:14 PM To: Laura Terway Subject: RE: Oregon City Sign Code: Staff Recommendation and Community Advisory Team Report